1. Mold

 Moisture and Humidity

-Mildew thrives when it has three things working together in conjunction: moisture, humidity, and nutrients.
+Mildew thrives with three things working together: moisture, humidity, and nutrients.
 Because your carpet is relatively absorbent, whenever you walk in from outside, especially when the weather is rainy, the carpet will absorb any moisture you bring in.
-Mildew thrives on moisture and nutrients, both of which a wet carpet supplies.
+Mildew thrives on moisture and nutrients, which a wet carpet and padding supplies.

 Lack of ventilation